slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ## On family and friends

 <!--
-> *"Cultivate 12 people who love you, because they are worth more than 12 million people who like you."
--- Kevin Kelly*
-> *"If everybody loves you, something is wrong."
--- Paulo Coelho*
-> *"Bad friends will prevent you from having good friends."
--- African Proverb*
-> *"I drink to make other people more interesting."
--- Ernest Hemingway*
-> *"Either have children or become a saint, because eventually, you have to find something you love more than you love yourself."
-"Your family is broken but you're going to fix the world."
-"If raising children was less rewarding than not doing it, the human race would have gone extinct."
--- Naval Ravikant*
+- it’s ok to unfollow people in real life
+- People who genuinely want the best for you are very rare and tehy are usually already wealthy, loved and happy.
+- don’t let your loneliness tempt you to reconnect with toxic people. you wouldn’t drink poison just because you’re thirsty.
+- pay attention to who you’re with when you feel your best.
 - maintain old friendships
 - be suspicious of people who like being owed a favor. especially if it is not a favor you requested.
 - Divide up your life.
 Spend 33% of your time around people lower than you, you can mentor them.
 Spend 33% of your time with people that are on your level – your friends and peers.
 Spend 33% of your time with people that are 10-20 years ahead of you.
 Those are your mentors.”
 - the way of man is the way of the gang
-- if you don't have kids you'll be the first organism of your direct ancestors to not reproduce since the beggining of life
+- if you don’t have kids you’ll be the first organism of your direct ancestors to not reproduce since the beggining of life
-- if your absence doesn't bother them, your presence never mattered.
+- if your absence doesn’t bother them, your presence never mattered.
 -->

 > *"Your friends are the ones that go to your funeral in a day of rain."
 -- Anonymous*

+> *"True friendship can exist only between equals."
+-- Plato*

 Life is meant to be lived in community.
 Cleave from your family but come back.
 You need to be independent and loyal at the same time.

 > *"When everything goes to hell, the people who stand by you without flinching, they are your family."
 -- Jim Butcher*

+> *"Brothers love each other when they are equally rich."
+-- African Proverb*

 > *"Keep away from people who try to belittle your ambitions.
 Small people always do that, but the really great make you feel that you too can become great."
 -- Mark Twain*